 Here are a few guidelines which will give you more control and involve less time for both sides:

 - Where multiple vendors are involved, make sure there are no more than 3 on the shortlist

 - Agree on a fixed time frame for the trial

-- Make sure the prospect has allocated resources to the trial, and find out who they are
+- Make sure the prospect has allocated resources to the trial, and find out their contact details

 - Agree on a formal test process and on the format of reporting on results

 - Agree on the key functions of the product or service to be tested

 - Agree on the data sets to be used for the trial

 - Define the outcomes the prospect seeks, and how they'll be measured

 - Agree on the next steps once the trial is over and the software has produced the desired results